 So one possible output for this example would be as follows.
 Note that this example simulates tabs as tabs don't display properly in html.

-If for some reason you can't source the GO DAG file from the meme website then the tool obo2dag is provided in the scripts directory for the purpose of creating GO DAG files.
+If for some reason you can't source the GO DAG file from the MEME Suite website, then the tool obo2dag is provided in the scripts directory for the purpose of creating GO DAG files.
 It is an executable jar file with source packaged in the jar.
 As the OBO file format is still under active development we made use of a parser included with the OBO-Edit program which means our program is dependent on libraries from OBO-Edit.
 As this program is not likely to be needed by an end user we have not sought permission to include OBO-Edit's parser and so you will have to source the libraries yourself.

 The tool obo2dag is dependent on the OBO-Edit classes: